Lockout (industry): Australia

 On 8 April, 1998, stevedoring company Patrick Corporation sought to restructure its operations for productivity reasons.
 In an industrial watershed event, it sacked all its workers and imposed a lockout on wharves around Australia.

 On 29 October 2011, Qantas declared a lockout of all domestic employees in the face of ongoing union industrial action.
-That cancelled all flights, grounding the entire fleet for several days.
+They cancelled all flights, grounding the entire fleet for several days.

 Canada

 On August 15, 2005, 5,500 employees of the Canadian Broadcasting Corporation, a Canadian public broadcaster were locked out by CEO Robert Rabinovitch in a dispute over future hiring practices.
 While services continued during the lockout, programming consisted mainly of repeats, with news coverage being provided by the BBC on TV and wire-service feeds on radio.
 The lock-out ended on October 11, 2005.

 In August 2025, Dalhousie University in Halifax, Nova Scotia became the first U15 institution in Canada to initiate a lockout against Dalhousie Faculty Association (DFA), the university's faculty labour union, several days before the union was able to complete their vote on the university's final offer.
-The university claimed that they did not the financial capacity to have their wages keep up with inflation; whereas the union claimed that the university favoured spending on infrastructure such as a new sports arena over paying their employees a fair wage.
+The university claimed that they did not have the financial capacity to have their wages keep up with inflation; whereas the union claimed that the university favoured spending on infrastructure such as a new sports arena over paying their employees a fair wage.